Rote Learning: When Memorisation Builds Mastery

 Rote learning, also known as memorization or repetition learning, is a technique that involves the memorization of information through repetition without necessarily u or significance of the information.

-This method has been used for centuries in education and has been a common practice in many cultures.
-There are various techniques and strategies that can be employed to enhance the effectiveness of rote learning, and understanding these methods can be beneficial in .
+This method has been used for centuries in education and has been a common practise in many cultures.
+There are various techniques and strategies that can be employed to improve the effectiveness of rote learning, and understanding these methods can be beneficial in .

 Rote repetition plays a critical role in strengthening memory and long-term retention, while also freeing up working memory for higher-order skills.
 Committing information to long-term memory is essential for overcoming the limitations of working memory and allowing for more advanced cognitive processes to take place.